Planning a Scalable, Multi-Tenant SaaS IoT Platform

 Results

 The platform based on the artifacts created by ScienceSoft would help end users connect their company’s IoT-related data sources and targeted systems without any coding skills.
-Thus, they would be able to spawn a full-fledged IoT platform in a short time, which would help the Customer expand their presence on the market with the new offering and free up resources at the same time.
+Thus, they would be able to spawn a full-fledged IoT platform in a short time, which would help the Client expand their presence on the market with the new offering and free up resources at the same time.

 Methodologies